 - Management and Employees are prohibited from providing banking products, services, and/or advice that helps any client in money laundering, tax evasion, and/or terrorism financing in accordance with relevant laws and regulations can have serious consequences, including legal liabilities and penalties.

 In carrying out its work, Management and Employees are required to apply business ethics which harmonise with Company’s values and are in line with the vision and mission of the Company.

 A. Personal Ethics

 - Appearance and attire of the Management and Employees shall reflect professional values and ethics.

-- Management and Employees are prohibited from acting harshly or using harsh words, abusive or foul language, alluding to someone’s physical defects, ethnic group, race, religion, either in Bahasa Indonesia or any other language.
-In order to maintain a haramonious working environment it is important to always remain professional and unemotional.
-This includes communication through media such as email/ letter/memo/social media/printed media.
+- Management and Employees are prohibited from acting/speaking alluding to someone's physical defects, ethnic group, race, religion, either in Bahasa Indonesia or any other languages.
+In order to maintain a harmonious working environment, it is important to always remain professional.
+This includes communication through media such as email/letter/memo/social media/printed media.

-- Management and Employees are prohibited from being intoxicated or under the influence of any intoxication, including alcohol in the Company’s premises.
-Management and Employees are also prohibited from storing/ misusing/using and/or distributing narcotics, psychotropics, drugs and other additives/other stimulants in the Company’s premises.
+- Management and Employees are prohibited from being intoxicated or under the influence of intoxicating, including alcohol in the Company’s premises.
+Management and Employess are also prohibited from storing/ misusing/using and/or distributing narcotics, psychotropics, drugs and other additives/other stimulants in the Company’s premises.

 - Management and Employees are prohibited from storing/carrying guns or any dangerous weapons in the Company’s premises, except for Management and Employees designated for the purpose by the Company and carried out in accordance with applicable regulations.